mjmcfalls/Ascom_ChromeExtension/README.md

 ## Usage
 On first run, some options will need to be configured.
 Specifically, the URL of the Ascom Unite Context instance will need to be set in the options.
 Insert a bare URl -- ex: example.com -- into the options URL box.

+##### These below options are disabled as of the most recent update, because they do not provide the same UX as the vendor webpage.
 Two other options are provided to customize the experience:
 * Auto Reload: this will automatically reload the page after the tokens are cleared.
 * Disable Warnings: This provides options to customize the number of warnings and prompts.